colorlol/colorlol/README.md

 # not my first account
-stra8 fire js coder n python
+str8 fire js coder n python
+# former lead developer of quizizz cheat for remote school (quizizz software devs tried to patch my code and sucked at it)